 Fluticasone Nasal Spray Description

-Fluticasone propionate, the active component of Fluticasone Propionate Nasal Spray, is a synthetic corticosteroid having the chemical name S-(fluoromethyl) 6α,9 - difluoro - 11β - 17 - dihydroxy - 16α - methyl - 3 - oxoandrosta - 1,4 - diene - 17β - carbothioate, 17-propionate and the following chemical structure:
+Fluticasone propionate, the active component of Fluticasone Propionate Nasal Spray, USP is a synthetic corticosteroid having the chemical name S - (fluoromethyl)6α,9 - difluoro - 11β - 17 - dihydroxy - 16α - methyl - 3 - oxoandrosta - 1,4 - diene - 17β - carbothioate, 17-propionate and the following chemical structure:

-Fluticasone propionate is a white powder with a molecular weight of 500.6, and the empirical formula is C25H31F3O5S.
+Fluticasone propionate is a white to off-white powder with a molecular weight of 500.6, and the molecular formula is C25H31F3O5S.
 It is practically insoluble in water, freely soluble in dimethyl sulfoxide and dimethylformamide, and slightly soluble in methanol and 95% ethanol.

-Fluticasone Propionate Nasal Spray, 50 mcg is an aqueous suspension of microfine fluticasone propionate for topical administration to the nasal mucosa by means of a metering, atomizing spray pump.
-Fluticasone Propionate Nasal Spray also contains microcrystalline cellulose and carboxymethylcellulose sodium, dextrose, 0.02% w/w benzalkonium chloride, polysorbate 80, and 0.25% w/w phenylethyl alcohol, and has a pH between 5 and 7.
+Fluticasone Propionate Nasal Spray, USP 50 mcg is an aqueous suspension of microfine fluticasone propionate for topical administration to the nasal mucosa by means of a metering, atomizing spray pump.
+Fluticasone Propionate Nasal Spray, USP also contains microcrystalline cellulose and carboxymethylcellulose sodium, dextrose, 0.02% w/w benzalkonium chloride, polysorbate 80, and 0.25% w/w phenylethyl alcohol, and has a pH between 5 and 7.

 Fluticasone Nasal Spray - Clinical Pharmacology

 Mechanism of Action